 Example:

-C++ code for the Reservoir Sampling algorithm to randomly select k items from a stream of unknown size n.
+Implement the Reservoir Sampling algorithm in C++ to randomly pick k elements from a stream of unknown size n.

 #include <iostream>